 The following electives are specifically for M.A.B.S. students.
-In addition some elective courses in Historical Theology open to Th.M. and S.T.M. students will also be open to M.A.B.S. students.
+In addition, some elective courses in Historical Theology open to Th.M. and S.T.M. students are also open to M.A.B.S. students.
 Details are given in the annual Summer School catalog.